adncllng/vmock/src/pages/blog/en/exhibiting-concern.md

 templateKey: blog-post
 locale: en
 pageKey: page_blogpost
-title: Exhibiting Concern / Two Studies
+title: The Act of Being Seen / Two Studies
 date: 1979-09-16T15:09:00.000Z
 description: >
   Two video studies that question the biased act of being seen, and its gendered